 Every runner moves differently and we work with your running style.
 There are several reported ideal types of running such as the pose method but changing your running action can sometimes leads to new injuries.
 Similarly reducing your stride length is reported to help reduce injuries and there is plenty of varied and sometimes conflicting advice on shoes relative to injures.
 Whether you need to change your running technique or just get stronger or more flexible in the right places is what we help you understand.
 We also look at footwear relative to your foot type and running action but don’t want the first step to be expensive new shoes or orthotics unless necessary.
 To read more on footwear advice, see our blog here.

 Running injury physiotherapy assessments are an effective way to help you keep exercising.
 Don’t put up with pain when you run if you can get rid of it.
+NU Moves is the uni physio clinic on campus at The Forum Sports Centre.
+If you need advice contact us.

 Physiotherapists for Hunter Academy of Sport